-Articulation agreements have been made with The University of Texas Medical Branch, Wiley College, University of Houston (including Clear Lake, Downtown, and Victoria), Texas A & M at Galveston, Midwestern University, Sam Houston State University, and the University of Phoenix.
+Articulation agreements have been made with The University of Texas Medical Branch, Wiley College, University of Houston (including Clear Lake, Downtown, and Victoria), Texas A&M at Galveston, Midwestern University, Sam Houston State University, Texas Tech University, Texas Woman's University and the University of Phoenix.
 Students should contact the Admissions Office for more information.